Agricultural Literacy Curriculum Matrix

 - Explain to the students that honey bees have three main body regions—the head, thorax, and abdomen.
 Use the Honey Bee PowerPoint to discuss the main parts of a worker bee.

 - Ask the students to label the parts of a worker bee on the Anatomy of a Worker Bee activity sheet.

 - Using the background information as a guide, discuss the roles of each of the three castes of honey bees—the queen, workers, and drones.

 - Simulate the role worker bees play in pollination by conducting a pollination simulation.
 Choose 8 students to represent flowers, 16 students to represent worker bees, and 1 student to represent the queen bee.
-Numbers of flowers and worker bees may vary according to class sizes.
+The number of flowers and worker bees may vary according to class size.
 Extra students can represent the worker bees and drones that remain in the hive.

 - Choose a large area, preferably outdoors, to serve as the “garden” and a smaller area to the side of the garden to serve as the “beehive.”

-- Each flower will hold one container of mini pompoms to represent pollen and one container of water to represent nectar.
+- Each flower will hold one container of mini pompoms (a different color for each flower) to represent pollen and one container of water to represent nectar.
 The flowers will choose a location inside the garden in which to stand.

 - Each worker bee will carry one medium-sized pompom to represent the bee’s hairy body, one jewel bag tied with yarn and worn as a necklace to represent the honey sac, and one straw to represent the proboscis.

 - The worker bees will begin at the beehive with the queen, drones, and other workers whose duties require them to work inside the hive.
 When the queen bee gives the command, the worker bees will leave the hive in search of nectar from flowers.